LukeGrahamLandry/franca/devlog.md

   - compute array_len as max index as you go
   - set size to base.size*array_len at the end
   - very confusing when array_len gets set to 0 or -1, one is `static struct { T a[] } = { ... }` and one is `static T a[] = { ... }` ?
+- import_c.Obj.size_of: old=192, new=112. just got rid of some fields unused since i made it rely on backend more a while ago.

 ## (Jul 9)

 - have to make sure #ir gets a body before any calls get compiled so we check if it's foldable